-One lecture and four laboratory hours; 4 credits
+One lecture and four laboratory hours; 5 credits Elective in the Senior year.

 EDUCATION 21-22.
 History and Methods of Education.
 A survey of the history of educational theory and practice.
 The Jewish, Greek, and Roman backgrounds and ideals of education.
 The medieval trends and systems, rise of the universities, scholasticism, the Renaissance, Humanism and Realism.
 A consideration, historically, of the bases, aims, values, and essentials of education, and the practical methods of teaching and of study.